tlane311/daily-goals/README.md

 An app to help you keep track of your day-to-day tasks.

-## Things I need to add
+## Things I need to do

-* Backend
-  * SQL database
+* Connect database to frontend
-  * ColumnView component queries db
-* Design & Polish
-* Basic Features
-  * Hide TaskGroups
+* Make sure mobile view looks good